nonsonwizubo/stochastic-resource-allocation-model/README.md

 ### 2. Simulating Throughput
 For each simulated staffing level, it was assumed that for every 1 employee, 5 customers can be served at a time.

-This script creates a line for customers that arent currently being served.
+This script creates a line for customers that aren't currently being served.
 This line is used to calculate wait times.
 ```python capacity = (employees * 5) * 365
     line = max(0, potential_customers - capacity)
     if capacity > 0: